MrChebik/Notes/README.md

 Notes can help you to create notes.

 The technologies, that are used:
-- Servlets
+- Servlet
-- JSP, JSTL
+- JSP
-- HTML, CSS, XML
+- JS, HTML, CSS, XML
 - Maven
 - Tomcat
-- JUnit
-- Mockito
-- Jacoco
+- JUnit, Mockito, Jacoco
+- Hibernate

 ## Running
 Using Tomcat to open the link: ~/index.html